hanwenzhang123/ruby-on-rails-note/README.md

 - `rails console`, `rails c` - rails console
 - `reload!` - reload the console
 - `rails routes --expanded` - check routes presented in a viewer-friendly way
+- `rails routes --expanded | grep edit` - show the routes with the keyword edit
 - `rails generate migration name_of_migration_file` - generate migration
 - `rails generate migration create_articles` - generate a migration to create an Article table
 - `rails generate migration add_user_id_to_articles` - generate a migration to add the user_id column to articles table